emilyDZC/rails-work-log/README.md

 # README

-Personal learning and training tracker written in Rails and MongoDB.
+Personal learning and training tracker which I wrote in Rails and MongoDB and used to track my learning during my first job.